ayonli/js-magic/README.md

 # JS-Magic

-**Lets classes support magic methods in JavaScript based on ES6 `Proxy`.**
+**Allow classes support magic methods in JavaScript based on ES6 Proxy.**

-We know that ES6 brings the capablity of Proxy that allows us observing an object, and setters ang getters are build-in support in JavaScript, but if we need to build those things every time, that's just mass and pain.
-With this package, you can define setters and getters, along with other funcitons, right in the class difinition itself, and when you instantiate the class, the instance will always have the the benifits of the magical calling functionalities.
+We know that ES6 brings the capability of Proxy that allows us observing an object, and setters ang getters are build-in support in JavaScript, but if we need to build those things every time, that's just mess and pain.
+With this package, you can define setters and getters, along with other functions, right in the class definition itself, and when instantiating the class, the instance will always have the the benefits of the magical calling functionalities.

-This package is inspired by PHP magic methods, it currectly support sthese migic
+This package is inspired by PHP magic methods, and currently supports these
 methods: `__get`, `__set`, `__has`, `__delete`, `__invoke`.
 Other methods like
 `toString` and `toJSON` are built-in support in JavaScript.